Saturn V Dynamic Test Vehicle: First stage

 MSFC built the first three S-IC test first stages for the Saturn V: S-IC-T, the S-IC-S, and the S-IC-F. They also built the first two flight stages, S-IC-1 and S-IC-2.
 S-IC-D was the first to be built by Boeing at the Michoud Assembly Facility, New Orleans using the tooling that had been developed in Huntsville.

 S-IC-D, was under construction on September 9, 1965, when Hurricane Betsy struck the Michoud Assembly Facility.
 The building housing the stage sustained severe damage, but the stage itself was repaired promptly.

 S-IC-D set out on the maiden voyage of NASA barge Poseidon to Marshall Space Flight Center on October 6, 1965, and arrived at MSFC October 13.
-The first stage was lifted into place in the dynamic test stand January 13, 1966 in the picture top right.
+The first stage was lifted into place in the dynamic test stand January 13, 1966.
 Said one observer, "Fog and clouds hovered around the top of the 360 foot tall test stand most of the day while the 300000 lb stage was being lifted from its transporter into place inside the stand, said to be the tallest building in Alabama."